 terms of women remaking themselves and planning their future lives.

-Jung, K., Dalton, B. & Willis, J. 2017, 'The onward migration of North Korean refugees to Australia: In search of cosmopolitan habitus', Cosmopolitan Civil Societies, vol. 9, no. 3, pp. 1-20.View/Download from: UTS OPUS or Publisher's site
+Jung, K, Dalton, B & Willis, J 2017, 'The Onward Migration of North Korean refugees to Australia: In Search of Cosmopolitan Habitus', Cosmopolitan Civil Societies: An Interdisciplinary Journal, vol. 9, no. 3, pp. 41-60.View/Download from: Publisher's site

-© 2017 Kyungja Jung, Bronwen Dalton and Jacqueline Willis.
-Based on assumed common ethnicity, language and culture, and generous settlement programs, South Korea is believed to be the best country for North Korean defectors to restart their lives.
+Based on assumed common ethnicity, language and culture, South Korea is believed to be the best country for North Korean defectors to restart their lives.
 This is, however, not necessarily the case.
 Since the mid-2000s, 2000 to 3000 North Koreans have allegedly settled in the UK, Canada, the US, Australia and EU countries.
 Despite this trend and its broader implications, the onward migration process of North Korean refugees, together with their motivations and lived experiences, remain poorly addressed in academic research.
 Drawing from the unique experience of North Korean refugees' onward movement to Australia, the paper suggests that discarding a North Korean identity and habitus and gaining cosmopolitan habitus are the main reasons behind North Korean defectors' onward migration.
 The paper is the first empirical study on North Korean refugees resettled in Australia to adopt habitus as a theoretical framework, and thus provides new insight into migration studies.

-Dalton, B. & dela Rama, M. 2016, 'Understanding the rise and decline of shareholder activism in South Korea: the explanatory advantages of the theory of Modes of Exchange', ASIA PACIFIC BUSINESS REVIEW, vol. 22, no. 3, pp. 468-486.View/Download from: UTS OPUS or Publisher's site
+Dalton, B & dela Rama, M 2016, 'Understanding the rise and decline of shareholder activism in South Korea: the explanatory advantages of the theory of Modes of Exchange', ASIA PACIFIC BUSINESS REVIEW, vol. 22, no. 3, pp. 468-486.View/Download from: Publisher's site

 Important changes are taking place inside North Korea.
 The collapse of the command economy, and the emergence of capitalism in its place, is ongoing.
 A burgeoning moneyed elite and increasing exposure to foreign pop culture are transforming how North Korean femininity is conceived.
 These changes are reaching far beyond Pyongyang to affect many, if not most, women in the country.